 Finishing – Attaching Stars

-Make sure the afghan is facing right side up, with the Navy block in the upper left corner.
+Make sure the Old Glory American Flag Afghan is facing right side up, with the Navy block in the upper left corner.
 Lay flat on a table or other flat surface.
 Remember it will have to stay there for a few hours or overnight depending on the glue you use so put it somewhere it won’t get ruined.